Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: HiLQR MPC Implementation

 In timestepping simulations, the effect of the hybrid transition is applied over several timesteps rather than instantaneously as in event-driven hybrid simulations.
 For example, when a contact is made, the penetrating velocities do not immediately go to zero and actually take several timesteps to go to zero.
 During these timesteps, the hybrid mode is not well defined.
 Because of this, the hybrid extension method does not work due to the timesteps that are ``in between'' hybrid modes.
 Instead, we propose to use a different approach for legged robots, where the constraint forces $\lambda_j$ are used to scale the penalty on input from $R_{min}$ to $R_{max}$

-where $j$ corresponds to the leg index.
-This modification penalizes changes in input less when a leg applies more ground reaction force and penalizes changes in input more when the leg applies less force to the ground.
+where{ the subscripts} $j${ and $z$} corresponds to the leg index. {The constraint forces are recorded from the output of Isaac gym simulations and they represent the ground reaction force from each leg of the robot.} This modification penalizes changes in input less when a leg applies more ground reaction force and penalizes changes in input more when the leg applies less force to the ground.
 This is intuitive because when a leg is not supporting much weight, we want that leg to have lower gains because it has less control authority on the robot body.